iyxan23/zipalign-java/README.md

 <h1 align=center><pre>zipalign-java</pre></h1>

-[Zipalign](https://developer.android.com/studio/command-line/zipalign) implemented in java with 0 dependencies.
+[Zipalign](https://developer.android.com/studio/command-line/zipalign) in implemented java without any dependencies.

-> **Note: [zip64](https://en.wikipedia.org/wiki/ZIP_(file_format)#ZIP64) is currently unsupported, this may not work on apks with the size bigger than 4GB.**

 ## Using

-It is highly recommended to use a `RandomAccessFile` as the zip input.
+Pass in a `RandomAccessFile` to the function `ZipAlign#alignZip` to provide ZipAlign with a seekable file for more performant aligning.
 ```java
 import com.iyxan23.zipalignjava.ZipAlign;